 Notwithstanding he considered the ice as his favourite element, he also realized several first ascents on rocky ground.
 At the beginning of the Seventies Giancarlo joined the climbing movement known as “Nuovo Mattino” (New Morning) and was one of the first Italian people to climb in the Yosemite Valley; he embraced the new ideas applying them to the wild granite domes of the Piedmont valleys, as Orco, Susa, Lanzo and Sea Valleys, where he climbed a myriad of new routes.

-He roped up with some of his contemporary outstanding climbers, as Renato Casarotto, Patrick Gabarrou, François Damilano, Gianni Comino, Marco Bernardi, Giampiero Motti, Ugo Manera, but his modesty made him always capable to climb with unknown mountaineers.
+He roped-up with different contemporary outstanding alpinists, as Renato Casarotto, Patrick Gabarrou, François Damilano, Gianni Comino, Marco Bernardi, Giampiero Motti, Ugo Manera, but his modesty made him always capable to climb with unknown mountaineers.

 In particular Giancarlo conceived a very strong party with Gianni Comino, with whom he practised an highly challenging way of mountaineering, climbing several extreme gullies in Mont Blanc massif, as the Ypercouloir on Grandes Jorasses South face, and some impressive seracs, as the Col Maudit serac and the Poire left serac on Brenva wall in summer 1979.

 The disappearing of his friend and favourite pal Gianni Comino, fallen in "solo ascent" in reason of a ice-collapse on the Poire right serac in 1980 at twenty-eight, didn’t stop him.
 He continued his exploration of new ice-falls across the Piedmont and the nearby Aosta Valley.

-He also climbed in California, Canada, Andes, Patagonia and Himalayas, realizing some important ascents, as Supercanaleta on Fitz Roy, Patagonia, in 1985, or Polar Circus in the Rocky Mountains, Slipstream in the Canadian Rockies and Pomme d'Or in Quebec with Renato Casarotto.
+He also climbed in California, Canada, Andes, Patagonia and Himalayas, realizing some important ascents, as Supercanaleta on Fitz Roy, Patagonia, in 1985, or Polar Circus in the Rocky Mountains, Slipstream in the Canadian Rockies and Pomme d'Or in Quebec, Canada, where he climbed with Renato Casarotto.

-Nowaday finally his great value had been recognized: since 2011 the new bivouac at 3852 m. on Pic Eccles SW ridge, an eagles’ nest lying below the Freney Pillars, one of the most secluded places in the massif of Mont Blanc, had been renamed "Bivacco Giuseppe Lampugnani - Giancarlo Grassi".
+Nowaday finally his great value had been recognized; more over since 2011 the new bivouac at 3852 m. on Pic Eccles SW ridge, an eagles’ nest lying below the Freney Pillars, one of the most secluded places in the massif of Monte Bianco, had been renamed "Bivacco Giuseppe Lampugnani - Giancarlo Grassi" in his honour.

 Cronology of Giancarlo Grassi main first ascents